-I worked with Capital One’s Director of Content Strategy and a product manager to design the home and auto loan voice experience on Alexa.
-We launched these 2 new features in July 2016.
+I worked with the Director of Content Strategy and Senior Product Manager to design the home and auto loan voice experiences on Amazon’s Alexa.
+We launched these two new features in July 2016.

-As a content designer on the project, I wrote the conversations that Capital One customers could have with Alexa about their home and auto loans.
-I also wrote copy for Capital One’s product landing page and the Skill card on Amazon Alexa mobile app before the launch.
+As a content designer, I wrote the conversations that Capital One customers could have with Alexa about their home and auto loans.
+Before the launch, I also wrote the copy for Capital One’s Alexa Skill landing page and the Skill card on Amazon’s Alexa mobile app.

 Home loan voice features: